-Rebutia fabrisii Rausch is the correct and accepted scientific name for this species of Rebutia.
+Rebutia fabrisii Rausch is the accepted scientific name for this species of Rebutia.
 It was named and described as such by Walter Rausch in Kakteen und Andere Sukkulenten in 1977.

 The genus, Rebutia K.Schum., was named and described as such by Karl Moritz Schumann in Monatsschrift für Kakteenkunde in 1895.

-Plants of the World Online by Kew lists 29 species in the Rebutia genus (as of 3-30-21 when I last updated this page).
-It is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+As of 12-12-22 when this page was last updated, Plants of the World Online by Kew lists 19 species in the Rebutia genus (there were 29 on the last update on 11-13-21).
+It is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

-Note: Some websites list Rebutia fabrisii as a synonym of Rebutia fiebrigii… According to Plants of the World Online by Kew, both are accepted species.
+Note: Some websites list Rebutia fabrisii as a synonym of Rebutia fiebrigii… According to Plants of the World Online Rebutia fiebrigii is now a synonym of Aylostera fiebrigii.

 THERE ARE A FEW LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.